 If you’re not 100 percent certain about your career plans, you might want to explore online associate degrees in general studies or liberal arts.
 These “academic” associate degrees incorporate a broad background of literature, science, history, and philosophy into the coursework.
 Some AA or AS degree grads use their general studies degrees to transfer into bachelor degree programs.
 If you’re planning to go this route, you should ask enrollment advisors about credit transfer considerations.

 Finally, associate degrees are often valued for being student-friendly.
 Associate degree programs typically involve half the number of courses (usually about 20[vii]) that are required for bachelor degree programs.
 Fewer credit requirements means associate degrees may be more manageable from an academic standpoint and a financial one.

-So research your options in online associate degrees.
+So research your options in online AS and AA degrees.
 Whether you choose a career-oriented program or a general study option, you could be next to join the thousands of Americans who are finishing college on their own terms.